KieranAltman/nuxt-ui-components/README.md

 Get your module up and running quickly.

 Find and replace all on all files (CMD+SHIFT+F):
-- Name: My Module
+- Name: @freeloop/nuxt-ui-components
-- Package name: my-module
+- Package name: @freeloop/nuxt-ui-components
-- Description: My new Nuxt module
+- Description: Some interesting components for easy collaboration with nuxt.
 -->

-# My Module
+# @freeloop/nuxt-ui-components

 [![npm version][npm-version-src]][npm-version-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]